-Esther dashed back inside the house, past her parents and the body of Sol, her bed blanket flailing with distressed confusion.
+Esther dashed back inside the house, past her parents and the body of Sol, her bed blanket flailing.
 “Esther, what in the world are you in such a hurry for?
 Aren’t you going to mourn Sol’s passing with us?” asked the blur of Esther’s mother, as Esther swooped into her bedroom.

 On came her warm coat and her lace-up boots.
 “I’m going to look for the mist,” Esther called out in response.
 “It took Sol away from me, and I’m going to get him back.”
-With one long, twirling movement she tossed a knitted scarf around her neck and abandoned her room.
-The cozy bed blanket lay crumpled on the floor.
+With one long, twirling movement she tossed a knitted scarf around her neck and turned from the room.
+The bed blanket lay crumpled on the floor.

-“Don’t be silly, Esther,” said her mother, visible again now that Esther had returned to the living area.
+“Don’t be silly, Esther,” said her mother from the living area, again visible to Esther.
 “Sol can’t come back.
-It wouldn’t be right if he did.”
-The shapes her mother's face took were kind ones, but the words cut like singing blades.
+It wouldn’t be right.”
+The shapes her mother's face took were kind ones, but her voice sounded an awful lot like the black monster.

-It was in that moment that Esther felt more alone than she’d ever been before.
-The walls and the furniture had changed somehow, as if she were navigating a filtered dream.
+Esther felt more alone than she’d ever been before.
+The walls and the furniture had changed somehow, as if she were navigating another universe.
 The black monster in her gut crept towards her chest, wrapping its clawed fingers around her beating heart.
 Are you afraid?
-It asked in a sickly, purring voice.
+It asked in a purring voice.

 The monster chuckled.

-Mist swirled after her breath on the other side of the door.
-Her hair spilled around the hood of her coat in tawny waves.
-Nothing was real.
+Mist swirled on her breath on the other side of the door.
 Above the porch roof smoky clouds monopolized the sky, stretching into a vast canvas no one had bothered to illustrate.
 Esther wondered how far Sol had run to within the mighty wall of trees.

-“Esther, come back!”
-She could hear her father’s footsteps looming behind her, wanting to reach out and stop her.
-They didn’t understand.
+She could hear her father’s footsteps looming behind, wanting to reach out and pull her back to that body on the rug.
 They didn’t understand the spirit of the dog who chased the mist, or the spirit of the girl about to chase the dog.
-Only Sol had understood.
-Only Sol could remove this dangerous monster in her stomach.
+She would bring Sol back to the house.

-Esther descended the porch and jogged towards the tree line, feeling the leaves and branches wrap layers around her, swallowing her up in emerald hues.
-The calls of her two parents drowned against intermittent birdcalls the further she ventured into the woodland.
+Esther dropped from the porch and hurried towards the trees.
+Leaves and branches wrap layers around her, swallowing her up in emerald.
+The calls of her two parents drowned into bird calls the further she ventured into the woodland.

-Sighing, Esther scanned the area around the fallen tree.
+Esther scanned the area around the fallen tree.
 The day was still young, yet she had travelled quite a distance already.
-Perhaps she really could make it back before Sol's body was buried.

-It was then that she came across her first unusual spirit of the forest.
+It was then she came across her first unusual spirit of the forest.